New York Times Logo

 The New York Times Emblem

 Edward Benguiat, the creator of the original header design, was at Photo-Lettering at the time.
-This company made photo compositions from letters, which allowed experimenting with optical effects by different alternating lenses.
+This company made photo compositions from letters, which allowed the experiment with optical effects using different alternating lenses.
 She was the typeface copyright owner for The New York Times but gave it to the newspaper for exclusive use.

-The typeface history goes back to the distant past when the monks of the Holy Roman Empire developed a writing system called Caroline Minuscule.
+The history of typefaces goes back to the distant past when the monks of the Holy Roman Empire developed a writing system called Caroline Minuscule.
 In Europe, the shape of the letters changed markedly: they became compressed vertically.
-This is how the Blackletter style appeared, from which Johannes Gutenberg created the Gothic font.
-Edward Benguiat “Germanized” the original Old English design a little, increasing the contrast and making the marks heavier.
+This is how the Blackletter style appeared, and Johannes Gutenberg created the Gothic font.
+Edward Benguiat “Germanized” the original Old English design, increasing the contrast and making the marks heavier.

 What does the New York Times logo mean?